egmeek/spire-js/docs/gl.md

 ## GL Account

-A `GLAccount` object has the following attributes:
+A `GLAccount` model instance has the following attributes:

 |   | Returns |
 | --- | --- |